 Tracking performance is crucial to know which ads are performing well and which ones need a little TLC.
 Sales and leads are typical metrics of success but shouldn’t be the only benchmark to watch.
 Marketers track campaign success with KPIs.

 KPI stands for Key Performance Indicator.
 These are quantifiable metrics that gauge business performance and digital marketing activities.
 The most relevant KPIs depend on your unique business goals.
 KPIs span over multiple tools and platforms.
 In digital marketing, these usually include a combination of social media, PPC tools (Google Ads) web analytics tools (Google Analytics), and lead conversion tools (websites).

 - Brand awareness KPIs

 And so forth.

-In this article, we are defining 5 common KPIs tracked in digital marketing, how they are calculated, and how they can be optimized for success.
+In this article, we are defining 5 common digital marketing KPIs, how they are calculated, and how they can be optimized for success.

 The ease of tracking digital marketing KPIs can be overwhelming.
 There are a lot of numbers to look at.
 This makes it easy to track important metrics, but also makes it easy to get distracted by metrics that have no value.
 Remember: stick to your goals.